-- If you are co-parenting or receiving help from another family member as you raise your child(ren), what does his or her Wellness Wheels look like? - Is there anything you can do within your family unit to increase areas that need attention? - Are there any additional resources that can help you increase your wellness in areas where you perceive it to be lacking?
+- If you are co-parenting or receiving help from another family member as you raise your child(ren), what do their Wellness Wheels look like? - Is there anything you can do within your family unit to increase areas that need attention? - Are there any additional resources that can help you increase your wellness in areas where you perceive it to be lacking?